Show Your Kids how to Enjoy the Mitten State!

 Michigan is Awesome

-I know I’m a little biased, but really, Michigan is the best.
+I know I’m a little biased, but of the fifty nifty, Michigan really is the best.
 For starters, our peninsulas mean we basically have two great states in one.
 And who else is bordered by four out of the five Great Lakes?
-Or boasts sand dunes?
-Or provides the headquarters for so many great companies that make useful things and tasty treats?
+Or boasts so many majestic sand dunes and thousand of miles of freshwater shoreline?
+Or provides the headquarters for such a large number of great companies that make useful things and tasty treats?

 Where will your next mitten adventure take you?